ljonesdesign/INLS161-2021-summer-1/docs/01-basics/02-command-line.md

 Create a new subdirectory within public_html

 ```
 mkdir task-screenshots
 ```

-You are now ready to proceed to use SFTP to place your screenshots in this directory.
+or

-**Grading rubric:** You must follow file naming conventions: **NO SPACES**; no strange characters.
-Use hyphens or periods where you would have spaces.
+You can name it anything you wish, but you must follow file naming conventions: **NO SPACES**; no strange characters.
+Use hyphens where you would have spaces.
 Try to stick with lowercase letters.
-After you have created your directory, open the related assignment and paste your link in the submission box.
+After you have created your directory that will serve as your submission for Task 01.04.

 ## Helpful Links